officelifehq/docs/docs/documentation/operate/expenses.md

 Finally, simply select the employee from the search results and this person will have an immediate access to the Expense tab on the dashboard.

-Note that when the employee becomes an accountant, he receives a notification that will inform him that he has access to this new role.
+Note that when the employee becomes an accountant, (s)he receives a notification that will inform him that (s)he has access to this new role.

 ### Removing the accounting role